WHAT TO DO AT LAKE COMO IN 2 DAYS

 - One of the most luxurious hotels in Como is this 4-star property: Click here to find the best rates for Villa Flori.

-- If you want something more budget-friendly and decide to stay in Como, why not check out this affordable but very well-rated hotel, where you get good value for money.
+- If you want something more budget-friendly and decide to stay in Como, check out this affordable but very well-rated hotel, where you get good value for money.

 WHERE TO STAY IN BELLAGIO:

 - If you stay in Bellagio and want to splurge, then check out one of the most luxurious hotels in the area.
 Click here to get the best rates for Hotel Grand Villa Serbelloni.

 - For a more budget-friendly accommodation in Bellagio, you might want to check out a 2-star hotel which is simple but comes with fantastic views.
 Click here to get the best rates for Il Perlo Panorama.

 What to Pack for your Lake Como Itinerary

 The region of Lake Como can become extremely hot in the summer, so do not forget to pack some sunscreen, sunglasses, a hat, and many spare tops to change clothes for a hot summer day.